salesforce/best/docs/content/docs/configuration.md

 `string` This option allows to save the results in an arbitrary storage system.
 Pass the external storage adapter that you would like to use.
 Currently Best supports AWS with the `@best/store-aws` adapter.

 #### `apiDatabase`
 `object` This option must be supplied in order to store your results in a database for use with the frontend.
-The configuration must specify an adapter and connection uri.
+The configuration must specify an adapter and connection URI.
 Best currently supports either `sql/sqlite` or `sql/postgres` databases.
 ```js
 {
     apiDatabase: {